Quick facts

 - Eggs are deposited on or near low-growing plants and plant residue.

-- Young larvae feed on leaves or small roots until they reach about 1/2 inch in length, when they move on to seedling stems by cutting or burrowing through them.
+- Young larvae feed on leaves or small roots until they reach about 1/2 inch long when they move on to seedling stems by cutting or burrowing through them.

-- The number of cutworms is controlled by weather, especially rainfall.
+- The number of cutworms present is controlled by weather, especially rainfall.

 - They may go through three generations per year.

 Cutworms curl their bodies around the stem and feed on it.
 This feeding causes the plant to be cut off just above the soil surface.
 The number of cutworms found can vary a lot each year.
-When their numbers are high, there can be severe damage to a garden.
+When their numbers are high, there can be severe damage.

 - Black, bronzed and army cutworms can cause serious injuries, attacking and cutting new plants nightly.